Ternary universal sums of generalized polygonal numbers: Ternary universal sums of polygonal numbers

-by the Minkowski-Siegel formula.
-Hence there is a representation which is neither contained in the eigenspace of $\tau_1$ nor the inverse image of the eigenspace by $\widetilde{\tau}_1$.
-Therefore every integer of the form $24n+7$ for a positive integer $n$ is represented by $M$, that is, the equation
+Hence there is a representation of $24n+31$ by $g$ which is neither contained in the eigenspace of $T_1$ nor the inverse image of the eigenspace by $\frac{1}{24}\cdot\widetilde{T_1}^t$.
+Therefore, every integer of the form $24n+31$ for a nonnegative integer $n$ is represented by $f$.
+This completes the proof. \\ \\ \textbf{(ii)} $p_3(x)+2p_4(y)+4p_5(z)$.
+Let $f$ and $g$ be integral quadratic forms such that